Isabella Novik

-Isabella Novik (איזבלה נוביק; born 1971) is a mathematician who works at the University of Washington as the Robert R. & Elaine F. Phelps Professor in Mathematics.
+Isabella Novik (איזבלה נוביק; born 1971) is a mathematician who works at the University of Washington as the Robert R. and Elaine F. Phelps professor in mathematics.
 Her research concerns algebraic combinatorics and polyhedral combinatorics.

 Novik earned her Ph.D. from the Hebrew University of Jerusalem in 1999, under the supervision of Gil Kalai.
 Her doctoral dissertation, Face Numbers of Polytopes and Manifolds, won the Haim Nessyahu Prize in Mathematics, awarded by the Israel Mathematical Union for the best annual doctoral dissertations in mathematics.